Summer Research Opportunities

 Summer Research Opportunities in Mathematics at CSB/SJU

 The Mathematics Department has funding for two continuing CSB/SJU students to engage in undergraduate mathematics research in cooperation with faculty here.
-Also, students interested in mathematical biology or biostatistics can have their proposed advisors apply for Rooney funding.
-(Rooney funding happens quite early.
-Please contact faculty before January 31st.)
 Students interested in summer research should find a faculty sponsor in the Mathematics Department willing to work with the student.
 The student and faculty sponsor will choose one of the topics given below or propose another topic.
-The student then fills out the application on the last page and submits it (preferably electronically) with a supporting e-mail from the sponsoring mathematics professor to Bret Benesh by February 18, 2013.
-The department will contact the students chosen to receive funding by March 15, 2013.
-If you have further questions, contact Bret Benesh: e-mail: email@example.com.
+The student then fills out the application on the last page and submits it (preferably electronically) with a supporting e-mail from the sponsoring mathematics professor to Tom Sibley by February 18, 2013.
+If you have further questions, contact Tom Sibley: e-mail: email@example.com.
 Here is a link to the information sheet: Summer Research at CSBSJU for Summer 2014

 Other Summer Research Opportunities

 Research Experiences for Undergraduates (REUs): sponsored by the National Science Foundation, these programs are located at many different colleges or universities.
 Room and Board and a stipend.
 Most (but not all) programs are designed for rising seniors and last 6 - 10 weeks.